lyndon025/playtested/src/content/article/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-03-24-a-satisfying-top-down-idle-monster-shooter-full-review-alice-final-weapon-idle-rpg
+title: 'A satisfying top-down idle monster shooter | Full Review - Alice, Final Weapon : Idle RPG'
+game: 'Alice, Final Weapon : Idle RPG'
 description: 'This is what happens when even a one-handed game like Vampire Survivors is still too much work.
 We now enter the realm of Idle and AFK games where you don’t even have to do anything to play and progress.
 Alice, Final Weapon : Idle RPG is another entry in this popular mobile genre.'
 featured: false
-pubDate: 2023-03-24
-tags:
-- action
-- adventure
-- alice-final-weapon-idle-rpg
-- console
-- mobile
-- nintendo switch
-- pc
-- playstation
-- playstation 4
-- taptap
-- xbox one
-thumb: /images/reviews/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg-0.avif
-title: 'A satisfying top-down idle monster shooter | Full Review - Alice, Final Weapon : Idle RPG'
-game: 'Alice, Final Weapon : Idle RPG'
 gallery:
   - /images/reviews/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg-0.avif
   - /images/reviews/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg-1.avif
   - /images/reviews/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg-2.avif
   - /images/reviews/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg-3.avif
   - /images/reviews/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg-4.avif
   - /images/reviews/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg-5.avif
   - /images/reviews/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg-6.avif
   - /images/reviews/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg-7.avif
   - /images/reviews/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg-8.avif
   - /images/reviews/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg-9.avif
   - /images/reviews/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg-10.avif
+pubDate: 2023-03-24
+tags:
+  - action
+  - adventure
+  - alice-final-weapon-idle-rpg
+  - console
+  - mobile
+  - nintendo-switch
+  - pc
+  - playstation
+  - playstation-4
+  - taptap
+  - xbox-one
+thumb: /images/reviews/legacy/2023-03-24-a-satisfying-top-down-idle-monster-shooter--full-review---alice-final-weapon--idle-rpg-0.avif
 ---

 This is what happens when even a one-handed game like Vampire Survivors is still too much work.
 We now enter the realm of Idle and AFK games where you don’t even have to do anything to play and progress.
 Alice, Final Weapon : Idle RPG is another entry in this popular mobile genre.

-**Pros:**
+## Pros

-+Satisfying automated monster killing action
+## +Satisfying automated monster killing action

-+Engaging progression system
+## +Engaging progression system

-+Bonus things to do like quests and missions
+## +Bonus things to do like quests and missions

-+Low power mode for optimal idle gameplay
+## +Low power mode for optimal idle gameplay

-**Cons:**
+## Cons

-+Can get grindy a few hours in
+## +Can get grindy a few hours in

 Alice, Final Weapon : Idle RPG is an idle top-down monster shooter RPG game with typical anime-style visuals and cel-shaded graphics, where players infinitely kill monsters in a never-ending cycle.
 There is no story, and the whole focus is the non-stop gameplay.